Quality reports

 git diff --name-only --diff-filter=AM origin/main...HEAD \

-| bca --paths-from - report markdown \
+| bca report --paths-from - -O markdown \

 --top 10 --output pr-report.md

-.gitignore is honored automatically when walking a directory, so recipes earlier in this page no longer need an explicit -X "**/target/**" "**/node_modules/**" if those paths are already covered by your project's .gitignore.
+.gitignore is honored automatically when walking a directory, so recipes earlier in this page no longer need an explicit -X "**/target/**" -X "**/node_modules/**" if those paths are already covered by your project's .gitignore.
 Add --no-ignore if you do need to analyze gitignored trees.